Penny Pitch - WOWO 1190 AM | 107.5 FM

 - 1-2 page summary of your organization

 - No more than a 1 page summary of how you would use the donated Penny Pitch funds.
-This could be a new program that you would like to start offering, a dormant or small program you would like to expand, or a program that has overwhelming need that you’re unable to keep up with.
+This could be a new program that you would like to start offering, a dormant or small program you would like to expand, or a program that has an overwhelming need that you’re unable to keep up with.
+Please be specific about what the funds will be used for.

 2915 Maples Road

-After all submissions are in, our board of directors will consider all the applications and determine which charity will be the focus of our efforts, including a two day radiothon.
-WOWO will then focus their fundraising efforts towards the selected charity or charities.
+Once all submissions are in, our board of directors will determine which charity (or charities) will be the focus of our efforts, including a two-day radiothon.

-The schedule of fundraising events will be announced after application selections have been made.
+The schedule of fundraising events will be announced after the application selections have been made.

-All applications need to be submitted no later than September 30th, 2017.

-WOWO is also proud to announce that one again, Tyle Eifert will be joining WOWO’s Penny Pitch Efforts.
-The former Bishop Dwenger football standout, second team All-American tight end for Notre Dame and Cincinnati Bengal announced his involvement with Penny Pitch during our 2013 campaign.

 The History of Penny Pitch: